For admission, applicants must present one primary form of

 Admissions Office has received appropriate documentation.

-Applicants must submit the documentation in person or through a notarized copy by U.S.
+Applicants must submit the documentation in person, by U.S.

 AND GED® GRADUATES